EricaLinaG/Emacsn/README.md

 ```

 At this point you are ready to go.
 Running Emacs will give you your
-default __stable__ configuration. you can also specify them specifically
+default __stable__ configuration.
+You can also specify them specifically

     emacs --with-profile dev

 Or

     emacsn -p dev

 ## What to do next.